 When cutting a tree, there should be no one within two tree-lengths of the tree.
-Certified manual tree fallers are required to cut any tree with a diameter greater than 15 cm.

 Safety Meeting

 At the initial safety meeting, review the work area map and discuss objectives, placement of workers, problem areas or specific hazards, and any special procedures required.
 Note riparian areas, wildlife tree patches, and their respective flagging colours, paint or blazes, as applicable.